Ruikexx/web-development-starter/doc/assignment.md

 * Auto marking: up to 5 marks (pass at least 10/12 tests); each test is worth 0.5 marks for max of 5.

 ### Functionality: Final Submission (10 marks)

-* Levels 3-4: 10 auto-tests (5 marks)
+* Levels 3-4: passing auto-tests (5 marks)
-* Level 5: manually marked (5 marks: 2 for FRs described and 3 marks
-for creativity/any other features.)
-We have opened a separate submission box
+* Extensions: well documented additional features or capabilities.
+Must be very clearly mentioned in the README.md file so that we know what you have done.
+(5 marks)

 ### Code Review (10 marks) - each is worth 2 marks